 Alex completed his Second Six within Chambers and was subesquently offered tenancy.

-Alex is developing a mixed practice and regularly represents clients in various aspects of civil and commercial litigation including complex, multi-day cases.
-Alex practice covers Commercial and Chancery and Corporate Insolvency.
+Alex has since developed a thriving Civil, Commercial, Employment and Regulatory Practice and regularly represents clients in various aspects of civil and commercial litigation including complex, multi-day cases.
+Alex's practice covers Commercial and Chancery Law as well as Personal and Corporate Insolvency.

-He has also appeared before the Court of Protection (DoLs).
-Along side his Mental Health practice he has a keen interest in discrimination, whistleblowing, unfair and wrongful dismissal, and equal pay claims in Employment Law.
+He has also appeared before the Court of Protection (DoLs) on numerous occassions.
+Alex has assisted at all stages in proceedings including applications undwer the Mental Health act for detention and treatment.
+Alongside his Mental Health practice he has a keen interest in discrimination, whistleblowing, unfair and wrongful dismissal, and equal pay claims in Employment Law.

 As a junior member of the team he acts for both claimants and respondents in RTA’s, Credit Hire and Housing Possession in the County Court.